 Create a Catchy Name for Your Etsy Shop

 Names play an important role on Etsy.
 A creative photography business name will make potential clients smile.
-It’ll inspire them to check out your other products.
+And it will entice them to check out your other products.

 Come up with a name that represents your creative values.
 This can be as simple as your own name.
-It can also be a creative blend of several words or a word taken from the dictionary.
+It can also be a creative play on words.

-Choose a name that symbolizes your products and is somehow related to photography.
+Choose a name that symbolizes your products and is related to photography.

 Here are a few successful Etsy shop names that clearly and creatively describe what they’re selling:

 You can choose words like photo, studio, art, and prints at the end of your name.
 This will let everyone know that you’re a photography business.